ephraaimwong/fileTT/readme.md

 inmsg2 = receive() # recieve the other users msg
 key = s1.finish(inmsg2) #verify
 ```
-Though for our purposes, this isn't exactly needed, but is good to keep in mind that is possible to have.
+Though for our purposes, this isn't exactly needed, we wanted to keep it simple with only one file/program to run out of and not give the user too much choice/option.
 # Encryption
 We chose the standard cryptography python import from `pip install cryptography.hazmat.primitives`, given that we are dealing with the raw types.

+To encrypt our messages, we follow the following model
+1. SPAKE2 --> shared secret
+2. HKDF(shared secret) --> strong symmetric key
+3. AES-GCM(message, key from HKDF) --> encrypted message

+The SPAKE2 part is pretty simple as we saw above.

-To encrypt our messages, we chose [HMAC-based Extract-and-Expand Key Derivation Function (HKDF)](https://datatracker.ietf.org/doc/html/rfc5869) along with a basic *SHA256* hash function and add *salt* results in a unique string every time, even if the *same message* is sent for n-large times, which leads us to the following implmentation:
+To create our we chose [HMAC-based Extract-and-Expand Key Derivation Function (HKDF)](https://datatracker.ietf.org/doc/html/rfc5869) along with a basic *SHA256* hash function and add *salt* results in a unique string every time, even if the *same message* is sent for n-large times, which leads us to the following implementation:
 ```python
 def hkdf_expand(session_secret_key, info, length=32):
 	salt = os.urandom(16)